Health officials worry nation not ready for COVID-19 vaccine

 “It’s probably going to be even worse than the problems with testing and PPE,” Plescia said.

-Szabo is a writer for KHN.
+Szabo is a writer for Kaiser Health News.
 Associated Press writer Michelle R. Smith and KHN Midwest correspondent Lauren Weber contributed to this report.

 This story is a collaboration between The Associated Press and KHN, which is a nonprofit news service covering health issues.
 It is an editorially independent program of the Kaiser Family Foundation.
 KHN is not affiliated with Kaiser Permanente.